Narragansett people: 18th century

 Ninigret, the chief sachem of the Narragansetts during King Philip's War, died soon after the war.
 He left four children by two wives.
-His eldest child, a daughter, succeeded him, and upon her death her half-brother Ninigret succeeded her.
-He left a will dated 1716–17, and died about 1722.
+His eldest child, a daughter, succeeded him, and upon her death, her half-brother Ninigret succeeded her.
+He left a will dated 1716–17, and he died about 1722.
 His sons Charles Augustus and George succeeded him as sachems.
 George's son Thomas, commonly known as King Tom, succeeded in 1746.
 While King Tom was sachem, much of the Narragansett land was sold, and a considerable part of the tribe emigrated to the State of New York, joining other Indians there who belonged to the same Algonquin language group.

 Nevertheless, in the 1740s during the First Great Awakening, colonists founded the Narragansett Indian Church to convert Indians to Christianity.
 In the ensuing years, the tribe retained control and ownership of the church and its surrounding 3 acre, the only land that it could keep.
 This continuous ownership was critical evidence of tribal continuity when the tribe applied for federal recognition in 1983.